naincykumari/Hugging_Face_Model_assignment/README.md

 ## Requirement
 Create a Docker container that periodically generates reports by fetching data from the Hugging Face model hub, compiling a list of the top 10 downloaded models, and then stopping the container.
 Ensure the container is easily downloadable and runnable on a Linux machine.

 Replace YOUR_HUGGINGFACE_TOKEN with your actual Hugging Face access token.
-We can get one for free by signing up on their website https://huggingface.co/
+This will allow the container to access the Hugging Face API and fetch model data.
+We can get one for free by signing up on their website https://huggingface.co/.
+Due to securuty concerns I am not adding my personal token here.

 ## Build the Docker image: